nickcat03/nickcat03.github.io/README.md

 # nickcat03.github.io
-A silly personal website that was made for fun, and is meant to be a tribute to early website designs.
+A personal website that is meant to be a tribute to early website designs.

 What is "Nippo"?
 Nippo is my online username.
 It sounds dumb I know.